 Some people always think: “Isn’t believing in God simply a matter of attending meetings, singing songs, listening to the word of God, praying, and fulfilling some duties?
 Isn’t that what it’s all about?”
 No matter how long you have believed in God, you still have not gained a thorough understanding of the significance of belief in God.
 In fact, the significance of belief in God is so profound that people are unable to fathom it.
 In the end, the things within people that are of Satan and the things of their nature must change and must become compatible with the requirements of the truth; only in this way can one truly attain salvation.
 If, as you used to when you were within the religion, you just spout some words of doctrine or shout out slogans, and then do a few good deeds, exhibit a bit more good behavior and refrain from committing some sins, some obvious sins, this still does not mean that you have set foot upon the right track of believing in God.
 Does being able to abide by the rules indicate that you are walking the correct path?
 Does it mean that you have chosen correctly?
 If the things within your nature have not changed, and in the end you are still resisting and offending God, then this is your biggest problem.
 If, in your belief in God, you do not resolve this problem, then can you be considered to have been saved?

 —The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
-Those Who Have Lost the Holy Spirit’s Work Are Most at Risk
+In Believing in God, Choosing the Right Way Is Most Crucial

 Mere behavioral changes are unsustainable; if there is no alteration in people’s life dispositions, then sooner or later, their vicious sides will show themselves.
 Because the source of the changes in their behavior is fervor, coupled with some work by the Holy Spirit at the time, it is extremely easy for them to become fervent or to exhibit temporary kindness.
 As the unbelievers say, “Doing one good deed is easy; what’s hard is doing a lifetime of good deeds.”
 People are incapable of doing good deeds throughout their entire lives.
 One’s behavior is directed by the life; whatever one’s life is, so is one’s behavior, and only that which is revealed naturally represents the life, as well as one’s nature.
 Things that are fake cannot last.
 When God works to save man, it is not to adorn man with good behavior—the purpose of God’s work is to transform people’s dispositions, to make them reborn into new people.
 Thus, God’s judgment, chastisement, trials, and refinement of man all serve to change his disposition so that he may achieve absolute submission and devotion to God, and come to worship Him normally.
 This is the aim of God’s work.
 Behaving well is not the same as submitting to God, much less does it equal being compatible with Christ.
 Changes in behavior are based on doctrine and born of fervor; they are not based upon true knowledge of God or upon the truth, much less do they rest upon guidance from the Holy Spirit.
 Even though there are times when some of what people do is directed by the Holy Spirit, this is not an expression of the life, much less is it the same as knowing God; no matter how good a person’s behavior is, it does not prove that they have submitted to God or that they put the truth into practice.
 Behavioral changes are but a momentary illusion; they are but manifestations of zealousness.
 They cannot be counted as expressions of the life.